Board of Directors

 Philip M. Croxford, M.B.A., Member

 Mr. Croxford has served on our board of directors since 2009 and as a healthcare president and chief executive officer for over 15 years.
-Mr. Croxford currently serves as President and Chief Executive Officer of Gamma Medica, Inc., a breast diagnostic imaging company, since April 2015.
+Currently, Mr. Croxford serves as an executive consultant to private equity and venture capital firms.
+Mr. Croxford, most recently served as President and Chief Executive Officer of Gamma Medica, Inc., a breast diagnostic imaging company, from April 2015 to September 2017.
 Previously, Mr. Croxford held the position of Global President of LifeCell Corporation, a tissue biotechnology engineering company, from September 2013 until September 2014, and was a member of its parent, Acelity (formerly KCI), Executive Leadership Team.
 From December 2012 to August 2013, Mr. Croxford was Senior Vice President of Global Commercial Operations for LifeCell.
 From June 2008 to December 2012 he was President and Chief Executive Officer of ArjoHuntleigh, North America, a member of The Getinge AB Group, a global medical and safety technology company listed on the OMX Nordic Exchange.
 He served on their Executive Leadership Team during his term in office.
 From February 2006 to October 2007, Mr. Croxford was President and Chief Executive Officer and member of the board of directors of Draeger Medical, Inc., a private medical device company.
 Mr. Croxford also served as Group Vice President and Worldwide General Manager of Arrow International, Inc. and as an Operating Company Board Member and Vice President for the Worldwide Wound Management Business of Ethicon, a Johnson & Johnson Company.
 Mr. Croxford also held other executive management positions with Johnson & Johnson Company and Smith & Nephew.
 He earned a B.Sc.
 (Honors) degree in pharmacy from the University of Manchester, School of Pharmacy, in England.
 Mr. Croxford is also a licensed member of the Royal Pharmaceutical Society of Great Britain.
 He earned a Post Graduate Diploma in marketing from the Royal Chartered Institute of Marketing, and is a Chartered Member of the Institute.
 He earned his M.B.A. from Heriot-Watt University, Edinburgh Business School, United Kingdom.

 Douglas E. Godshall, M.B.A., Member